kevoreilly/CAPEv2/docs/book/src/installation/host/installation.rst

 so please check the installation log and try to provide the fix / correct issue to the developers.

 .. warning::
     We advise against modifying or updating any package installed by the script explained below.
-By using package managers like ``apt``  there are high chances your KVM/libvirt/CAPE installation breaks and you will most likely end up riding the lanes of the dependency hell.
+By using package managers like ``apt``  there are high chances your KVM/libvirt/CAPE installation will break and you will most likely end up riding the lanes of dependency hell.

 .. _installation_kvm: